Cerebral palsy is a motor disability that can affect many different movements, including hand functions.

 Neurological adaptations are possible due to neuroplasticity, which is the brain’s ability to rewire itself.
 Repetitive movements help the brain understand that there is a demand for that function and prompts neural rewiring to undamaged regions of the brain.

-Ultimately, improving hand functions in individuals with cerebral palsy will consist of strengthening new movement patterns through massed practice.
+Ultimately, improving hand functions in individuals with cerebral palsy consists of strengthening new movement patterns through massed practice.
 Think ‘use it to improve it.’

-Next, we’ll go over 6 management interventions commonly utilized to improve hand functions in individuals with cerebral palsy:
+Next, we’ll provide 6 management interventions commonly utilized to improve hand functions in individuals with cerebral palsy: